 Families/students will be expected to provide trips/activities for their exchange student for three weeks.
 These will typically aim to show the exchange students the sights in Northern Ireland, as well as to allow the student to take part in the life of a teenager in Antrim and Newtownabbey; for example cinema, sport or cultural activities.

 Additional activities may be organised and paid for by Antrim and Newtownabbey Borough Council during the Antrim and Newtownabbey hosting period.

 Responsibility of Parents/Guardians

-Obtaining a passport and the required visas is the responsibility of the student and his/her family.
-It is recommended that students apply immediately, if required, following their selection.
-Please note passports must be valid for 6 months post travel.
+Passport & Visas: Obtaining a passport and the required visas is the responsibility of the delegate and their family.
+It is recommended that delegates apply immediately, if required, following their selection.
+Please note passports must be valid for 6 months post USA travel.

 Access NI: The selected delegates and their families will be subject to an Access NI check.
 This will be completed by Council’s HR department and delegates and their families will be expected to provide the relevant information upon request.